 What does this mean for you?
 If you are hosting a party and make it clear to your guests that underage drinking is not permitted, and you take reasonable steps to ensure it doesn’t happen (check IDs, provide wristbands or mark ‘X’ on hands, remove people who break your rules, etc.), then if you need help managing your party or breaking it up you can call Campus Safety or the police to help and you cannot be charged or ticketed.
 If you only call after the police have received complaints from your neighbors though, you may be out of luck.

-Whatever changes may come to Loyola’s policies, one thing is clear: this law is in effect now throughout Illinois and savvy students should know the potential consequences and take reasonable steps to be responsible social hosts.
+This law is in effect throughout Illinois and savvy students should know the potential consequences and take reasonable steps to be responsible social hosts.
 After all, doing so is part of The Student Promise – to care for self, care for others, and care for the community.
 And there is nothing new about that.

-Tim Love is Director of the OSCCR at Loyola University Chicago.
+Tim Love is Associate Dean of Students at Loyola University Chicago.
 Nothing in this article should be considered legal advice.